-Passport of Magda Lutz, the Wife of a Hero
+Passport of Magda Lutz the Wife of a Hero Passport Magda Lutz hero

 In 1944, while Carl Lutz had to endure the most significant stress of his professional career and found himself constantly challenged, physically and psychologically, to near his limit, his private, solidly middle-class existence also was shaken up during this eventful year.
 The virtuous, shy, somewhat inhibited civil servant fell in love in Budapest, head over heels, with a married woman and mother.
-But let´s keep things straight: on a morning in early June 1944 – Lutz´s office at Freedom Square is beleaguered by people seeking protection – a young Hungarian Jewish woman, Magdalena “Magda” Grausz (33) together with her 6-year old daughter Agnes calls directly on the head of the Swiss Department for Foreign Interests.
-Magda implores Lutz for protection for her young daughter, born in England, who is a British citizen and thus as “enemy alien” in double jeopardy.
 Lutz liked the well-dressed girl and her attractive mother.
+But let’s keep things straight: on a morning in early June 1944 – Lutz’s office at Freedom Square is beleaguered by people seeking protection – a young Hungarian Jewish woman, Magdalena “Magda” Grausz (33), together with her 6-year old daughter Agnes calls directly on the head of the Swiss Department for Foreign Interests.
+Magda implores Lutz for protection for her young daughter, born in England, a British citizen and thus an “enemy alien” in double jeopardy.
 For the time being, Lutz sends mother and daughter home with the promise to look for a solution for them.
+Passport Magda Lutz hero

 A few days later.
 Magda Grausz is again summoned to the Department for Foreign Interests.
 Lutz told the surprised woman that he had talked to his wife Gertrud and that a housekeeper was needed for the extensive residence at the British Embassy.
-It included board and lodging – and that also meant diplomatic protection and security from deportation.
+It included board and lodging, which also meant diplomatic protection and security from deportation.
 Magda accepts with thanks.
 A few days later, mother and daughter move into a small servant apartment on the ground floor of the Lutz residence.
-Magda´s husband, a wealthy older stock trader, went underground in Budapest and survived the war thanks to his connections and his financial means.
+Magda’s husband, a wealthy older stock trader, went underground in Budapest and survived the war thanks to his connections and financial means.

-Magda and Agnes passed the last year of war at the side of their guardian angel Carl Lutz.
-The two get closer to each other in spite of, or perhaps because of the increasingly precarious situation.
+Magda and Agnes passed the last year of war at their guardian angel Carl Lutz.
+The two get closer to each other despite, or perhaps because of the increasingly precarious situation.
 Lutz falls more and more in love with the beautiful lady from Budapest.

-Lutz does not hide his feelings for Magda very well and in the evening brings her bouquet to the servant quarters, and a second identical one to his wife Trudi one floor above.
+Lutz does not hide his feelings for Magda very well and, in the evening, brings her bouquet to the servant quarters and a second identical one to his wife Trudi one floor above.
 His helpful wife, who stands firmly on the grounds with both feet, and who also helps Lutz in his work wherever possible, must have become wise to the situation before long.
-The explosive love connection finally finds his peak during the eight-week siege in the bomb shelter where the two women lie directly next to each other, separated only by a curtain – and the vice consul between them.
+The explosive love connection finally finds its peak during the eight-week siege in the bomb shelter where the two women lie directly next to each other, separated only by a curtain – and the vice-consul between them.
+Passport Magda Lutz hero

-It is a real question if the continuous fear of death from the extensive bomb attacks pushes these “private” problems to the edge and makes them less relevant, or if it makes them even stronger.
+It is a fundamental question if the continuous fear of death from the extensive bomb attacks pushes these “private” problems to the edge and makes them less relevant, or if it makes them even more robust.

 “Dear Agnes, I am so grateful that you gave me these documents for my archive.
 I will hold them in honor, and with this article, we also remember your mother.”

 Source: Magda & Agnes…pictures and text from the video book “Carl Lutz – A forgotten hero.”
-This outstanding video book can be downloaded at the Apple store in German, English, French, and Italian free of charge, and I do highly recommend to do so.
+This outstanding video book can be downloaded at the Apple store in German, English, French, and Italian free of charge, and I do highly recommend doing so.
 Update: Unfortunately, no longer available.